benchub/rotten/README.md

 - allow for arbitrary logical source descriptions, not just Project/Environment/Cluster/Role
 - allow for arbitrary locations of the functions in the observed db
 - allow for an arbitrary observer role name other than "rotten-observer"
+- allow the observation window to adjust size as needed for processing
+- allow for a worker pool of reparse executions to speed things up in wall time
+- extend pg_query's go library to include deparse natively, so we don't have to use the ugly depase.rb script.
+- configurable context, instead of the hardcoded controller/action/job_tag, with their hard-coded regexes
+- keep a log of the queries we can't parse